Methane Mitigation Construction

 Quality control of methane barriers is an essential aspect of Methane Mitigation Construction.
 Previously, spray-applied membranes were extremely difficult to install.
 They require high skill and relevant expensive equipment.
 Spray-applied membranes are extremely easy to incorrectly install.
 Which will result in a methane barrier that has insufficient membrane thickness.

 The thickness of the standard spray-applied asphalt emulsion methane barrier material is 60 mils.
 There is a high chance of accidentally installing one with a lower thickness during the methane mitigation construction.
 A Methane deputy inspector is a requirement to have them regularly on site to oversee the installation of a methane barrier.
 It is the contractor’s responsibility to ensure that they are meeting the design specifications.
 Still, it is the responsibility of the Methane deputy inspector to verify the results of the methane test.
-To confirm that the methane barrier installment is correct per the manufacturer’s and the design engineer’s requirements.
+To confirm that the methane barrier installment is correct per the manufacturer’s and the design engineer’s requirements for methane processes.

 To ensure that sufficient spray-applied material is installed correctly, a thickness test measuring Methane barrier coupon thickness is conducted.